deunix-educ/TermuxSmsGateway/README.md

 - SMS sending

 - SMS are created on one machine (1 or more) on the network.
-    - They are then published to a public or private MQTT mail server
+    - They are then published to a public or private MQTT server
     - The messages are received on an MQTT client installed on the laptop (1 or more).
     - The messages are then sent to the recipients.